chartist-js/chartist/CONTRIBUTING.md

 - pnpm (`npm install -g pnpm`)
 - Text editor of your choice

 ## How to Run a Local Distribution

 1. `cd` into your local copy of the repository.
 2. Run `pnpm i` to install dependencies located in `package.json`.
-5. Run `pnpm start` to start the watch task, and the web server should automatically open.
+5. Run `pnpm start:storybook` to start Storybook, or run `pnpm jest --watch` to run tests in watch mode.
 Congrats, you should now be able to see your local copy of the Chartist testbed.

 ## <a name="submit"></a> Submission Guidelines